Do I Need an Author Website?

 Logos can add instant pizazz.
 You can find designers at Fiverr to create inexpensive banners that look professional.

 7. Speaking: If you do any public speaking, a speaking tab will help conference organizers and others find the information easily.
 Include a bio, head shot, list of speaking subjects or titles, list of venues where you’ve spoken, and overall description of your style, skills and subjects.
 This is a great place to include testimonials.
+And a speaker reel (video of you speaking at various engagements) is often a must–conference organizers want to see you in action!

 More Must Haves to Put on an Author Website